fpsvogel/learn-ruby/README.md

   - [Slack](https://www.rubyonrails.link/)
   - [StimulusReflex on Discord](https://discord.com/invite/stimulus-reflex): you don't need to wait until you start using StimulusReflex to join, because these folks are very helpful to beginners struggling with Rails frontend issues in general.
 - **Basics:**
-  - [x] [GoRails - Rails for Beginners](https://gorails.com/series/rails-for-beginners) is amazing for getting started quickly.
+  - [x] [GoRails - Rails for Beginners](https://gorails.com/series/rails-for-beginners) is great for getting started quickly.
+If you'd like a slightly longer follow-up, try [Ruby on Rails: A Beginner's Guide](https://www.udemy.com/course/ruby-on-rails-a-beginners-guide-free/).
   - [x] 💲[Ruby on Rails Tutorial](https://www.railstutorial.org) will teach you Rails testing, good Git habits, and how to build an authentication (user login) system from scratch.
   - [x] [Rails Guides](https://guides.rubyonrails.org/)
   - [ ] For a review of everything so far: [Full Stack Ruby on Rails at The Odin Project](https://www.theodinproject.com/paths/full-stack-ruby-on-rails) or (if you prefer videos) [App Academy Open](https://www.appacademy.io/course/app-academy-open).